truenas/documentation/content/en/hub/initial-setup/install/getting-started/index.md

 * **Operating system device**: The FreeNAS operating system is installed to at least one device that is separate from the storage disks.
-The device can be an SSD, a small hard drive, or a USB stick.
+The device can be an SSD or a small hard drive.
+Using a USB as a boot device is not recommended.
+The are poor quality and usually wear out quicker than an SSD or hard drive.
 The minimum space required to install FreeNAS is 8GB.
 However, it is highly recommended to have at least 16GB.

 * **Storage disks and controllers**: FreeNAS supports hot-pluggable SATA drives when AHCI is enabled in the BIOS.
 We recommend using